Originally posted: 31 January 2018 | Updated on 13 September 2019 by Darcy Alexander

-Enriching and irresistible, the allure of India revitalises the body and soul with every step.
-For those who like their adventures a bit more far flung, it’s a land rich in history, heritage and diversity that has something for everyone.
-Busy and vibrant in parts, serene and calming at others, the singular magnetism of India attracts curious and intrepid from all corners of the globe, month after month.
+Enriching and irresistible; the allure of India revitalises the body and soul with every step.
+For those who like their adventures a bit more far-flung, India is a land rich in history, heritage and diversity, that has something for everyone.
+Busy and vibrant in some parts, serene and calming in others.
+The singular magnetism of India attracts curious and intrepid visitors from all corners of the globe, month after month.

 A breath-taking area to cruise through, we’ll help you make the most of your next adventure with this extensive collection of city guides, tourist hotspots and essential eats from across the country.